Revision Date: 26 September 2014

 changing the records' operational retention requirements: RMCs should consult with the RMA regarding this type of change.

-Changes are forwarded to the RMA, who will produce an updated records retention schedule and send a copy of the new schedule to the Texas State Library for recertification.
+Changes are forwarded to the RMA, who will produce an updated records retention schedule and submit a copy of the new schedule to the Texas State Library for recertification.

 The records retention schedule format is based on Texas State Library form SLR105, State of Texas Records Retention Schedule.